ishiikurisu/Lab/README.md

 A buffering header to make access to large files faster.
 Works well now but needs a whole lot more improvements, specially writing data types that aren't `char*`.

-### Software adaptations ###

-We adapted the PROTOLIZE! software to automatically save files with an specific extension with one button click.

 ### Letters ###

 Text recognition tool.
 Made to practice for Senses project.